isc-projects/stork/doc/usage.rst

 hooks library).

 The ``Filter hosts`` input box is located above the Hosts table.
-It allows filtering of hosts by identifier types, identifier values, and IP reservations.
+It allows filtering of hosts by identifier types, identifier values, IP reservations and the word "global".
 When filtering by DHCP identifier values, it is not necessary to use colons between the pairs of hexadecimal digits.
 For example, the reservation ``hw-address=0a:1b:bd:43:5f:99`` will be found regardless of whether the filtering text is ``1b:bd:43`` or ``1bbd43``.

 Sources of Host Reservations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~